baytelman/backend-interview/README.md

 ### API design

-Design an API to play, including:
+Design an API to play, including endpoints to allow:

 - Defining the app's dictionary.
-- Starting a game with a specific board distribution.
+- Starting a new game with a specific board distribution.
-- Validating a play on one of the ongoing games.
+- Validating a play on one of the games previously started.

-### Code
+### Implementing your code

-- Implement your API design.
+- Your app should satify the rules of the game and follow your API design.
 - You can use any type of persistance (app memory, in-memory database, database engine, etc).

 ### Testing

 - Describe your testing strategy.
-- Implement a single test as an example of your testing strategy.
+- Implement a **single** test as an example of your testing strategy.
-  - You can submit more tests only if required to demonstrate different aspects of your strategy.
+  - You can submit more tests if it is required to demonstrate different aspects of your strategy.

 ## Stretch goals